 The Innokin Coolfire Ultra TC150 is a further step in power and battery capacity in the hugely successful Coolfire series.
 In this review and user guide, you’ll find out how to use the Innokin Ultra, as well as what we like and don’t like about it.

 At a Glance…

-The new Coolfire model is powered by a 21700b cell, as it gives both more power (a stated 30 amps) and also a larger capacity at 4000mAh more than the older and more traditional 18650 dimension battery cells.
+The new Coolfire model is powered by a 21700b cell, as it gives both more power (a stated 30 amps) and also a larger capacity at 4000mAh – more than the older and more traditional 18650 dimension battery cells.
 This gives the TC150 a great improvement in its capabilities, but at a very similar size.
+Few mods have a better battery capacity – although the Innokin MVP5 with its 5000mAh capacity is well worth checking out!

 Although it appears to be the same design as the Coolfire IV Plus and TC100 models, the TC150 is slightly different.